Potential Diabetes Treatment Would Only Need To Be Given Once Or Twice Per Month

-The research investigating this was published in the journal Nature Biomedical Engineering on June 5, 2017.
+The research investigating this was published in the journal Nature Biomedical Engineering.

 Currently, many type 2 treatments release something called glucagon-like peptide-1 (GLP1) into the body, which tells the pancreas to release insulin.
 However, the effects quickly wear off due to GLP1’s short half-life.
 As a result, many insulin treatments for type 2 must be administered anywhere from twice daily to once weekly, depending on the type of treatment they are on.
 Another issue with GLP1 treatments is that they feature “peaks and troughs” of medicine.

 But by combining GLP1 with a heat-sensitive elastin-like polypeptide (ELP), researchers were able to overcome both of these obstacles.
 The medication lasted as much as three times longer and remained stable throughout that duration.